richietr/ethoStim/README.md

 # ethoStim
-These scripts and stimuli are being used to measure social and non-social learning and fear response in poecillid fishes under pharmaceutical manipulations of the NMDA receptor pathway.
+These scripts control stimuli being used to measure social and non-social learning and fear response in poecillid fishes under pharmaceutical manipulations of the NMDA receptor pathway.

 pooky - numerosity assay, requires the stimulus images to run;
-usage: python spooky.py [‘train’ or ‘probe’] [‘5_10’, ‘6_12’, etc.]
+usage: python spooky.py [‘train’ or ‘probe’] [‘5_10’, ‘6_12’, etc.] [lfrf]*

+*left fish ID/right fish ID